zoontek/react-native-bootsplash/README.md

 With it, the generator is able to output over **50 files** (logo and brand images generated in all pixel densities, dark mode versions, etc.), saving you (and your company!) a massive amount of time not only at creation, but also at each adjustment ⏱️

+_📍 This license key grants unlimited and unrestricted usage of the generator for the buyer's purposes (meaning you can execute the assets generation as much as you want)._

 <a href="https://zoontek.gumroad.com/l/bootsplash-generator">
   <img width="280" src="./docs/gumroad_button.png" alt="Gumroad button">
 </a>